 ‘He did what any decent hero must:

-On the business of setting sail, see also the review of Adam Nicolson’s Sea Room, together with several beautifully illustrated quotations from the same book, on setting out to sea in spring, in fine weather, in ecstasy, and when the tide is running your way.
+See also our illustrated quote-rich celebration of Dante’s Divine Comedy in Clive James’ entrance-lation.
+And on the business of setting sail, see the review of Adam Nicolson’s Sea Room, together with several beautifully illustrated quotations from the same book, on setting out to sea in spring, in fine weather, in ecstasy, and when the tide is running your way.

 Source: Dante, The Divine Comedy, Inferno – Canto 1, trans.
 Clive James (New York: Liveright Publishing, 2013), p.
 5